Theetawee/DJ_WAANVERSE_AUTH/docs/configuration.md

 - **Default:** `1`
 - **Description:** The maximum number of password reset attempts allowed before the system temporarily locks further attempts till the cooldown period.

+### EMAIL_THREADING_ENABLED

+- **Type:** `bool`
+- **Default:** `True`
+- **Description:** Determines whether email sending should use threading.

+!!! note "Note"

+    When set to `True`, emails are sent using a separate thread, allowing for asynchronous sending and preventing delays in the main process.
+This is particularly useful in production environments where email sending might be a time-consuming operation.

+    When set to `False`, email sending is done synchronously, which can be useful for testing purposes or in scenarios where immediate feedback is required, as emails are sent directly without the overhead of threading.

+- **Impact:**

+    - **True:** Emails are sent in a separate thread.
+    - **False:** Emails are sent synchronously, blocking the main process until sending is complete.